terpomo-io/pmitz/CONTRIBUTING.md

 Coding convention rules are described in our [code style page](CODE_STYLE.md).

-Guidelines for configuring the IntelliJ IDEA IDE to follow this Code Style are explained in [Spring IntelliJ IDEA Editor Settings](https://github.com/spring-projects/spring-framework/wiki/IntelliJ-IDEA-Editor-Settings).
+Guidelines for configuring the IntelliJ IDEA IDE to follow this Code Style are explained in [google-java-format](https://github.com/google/google-java-format/blob/master/README.md#intellij-android-studio-and-other-jetbrains-ides).

 ### Commit Messages